Leeds United F.C.: Managers

-The club's current manager Javi Gracia, is the thirty-ninth permanent holder of the position since Leeds were founded in 1919.
+The club's current manager Daniel Farke is the forty-first permanent holder of the position since Leeds were founded.
 Leeds have also had ten caretaker managers, three of whom had previously occupied the role on a full-time basis, and one of whom occupied the role three times.
-The most successful manager of Leeds United is Don Revie, who won two First Division titles, two Inter-Cities Fairs Cups, one Second Division title, one FA Cup, one League Cup and one Charity Shield in his 13-year reign as manager.
+The most successful manager of Leeds United is Don Revie, who won two First Division titles, two Inter-Cities Fairs Cups, one Second Division title, one FA Cup, one League Cup, and one Charity Shield in his 13-year reign as manager.
 He is also the club's longest-serving manager, presiding over 740 games from 1961 to 1974.